attdevsupport/att-html5-sdk/README.md

 ## Project Organization

-The project is divided into 3 major components: server, client and sample.
+The project is divided into 2 major components: server and sample.
 Each of them has its own build process in order to package the deliverables for AT&T. The package generated will contain as well the documentation that is generated using JSDuck.

 ### Package Deliverables

-As of today, for each release we produce 2 different zip files that will be uploaded to AT&T Readmine portal.
-Those files are produced by executing the following script on sdk folder:
+As of today, for each release we produce a zip file that will be uploaded to AT&T Readmine portal.
+That file is produced by executing the following script on sdk folder:

 <code>sdk# ./package.sh</code>

-This script will compile and package all server side languages and KitchenSink samples -located into client folder and produce their corresponding documentation.
-It will finally generate a zip file named sdk-{version}-r{release}.zip where version and release are values configured in <code>package.properties</code> file.
+This script will compile and package all server side languages and samples.
+The generated file will be placed on the root folder of the project.
+The name convention we are using, as per AT&T request, is the following:

-The second deliverable is located at <code>sdk/sample/builds</code> with the name samples-{version}-r{release}.zip
+**HTML5SDK-R{sdk.version.major}.{sdk.version.minor}-{yyyyMMddHHmm}.zip**

+Where:
+- sdk.version.mayor: It is the Blackflag major version.
+- sdk.version.minor: It is the Blackflag minor version.
+- yyyyMMddHHmm: Date format to indentify the build.

+The sdk.version values are configured in th package.properties file.

-## Content of Deliverables
+## Content of Deliverable

-### sdk-{version}-r{release}.zip
+### HTML5SDK-R{sdk.version.major}.{sdk.version.minor}-{yyyyMMddHHmm}.zip

 This file contains the following: